abregado/roleplay-book-gen/_appendices/00_magic_items.md

 # Unique Magic Items

 **Tacticians Wit.
 Rare clasp (Tiny/Divination).
 900gp.**

+> An undecorated hair clasp that gives off a quick but serious energy

 **Passive:** +1 to Initiative rolls

 Once per day, after Initiative is rolled, swap your Initiative score with that of another willing creature.

+{: .example_green}
 **Sol.
 Great Maul (Evocation).
 10,000gp.**

 Heavy, Two-handed.
 Strike: 2d10 bludgeoning damage.
 The highest damage dice rolled may cause Radiant damage instead of Bludgeoning, at your discretion.